hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

 ### Testing

-At the moment we only have one player registered, so ww're going to have to register a few more players and add information to their documents in order for this to work properly.
+At the moment, we only have one player registered, so we're going to have to register a few more players and add information to their documents in order for this to work properly.
 Once you have some new players registered, we can test this out in the Test Harness.
-The query field we are going to use here is just the field we want to check and the value we want to search for.
+The query field we're going to use here is just the field we want to check and the value we want to search for.

 For example, if we know our friend’s *userName* or *displayName*, then we put that in directly: